satisfactory-dev/Docs.json.ts/README.md

 -   If `SyntaxError: Invalid or unexpected token` occurs
     -   Clear out previous precompiled Ajv validators
     -   Clear out the generated types folder
+-   If validation fails despite no apparent changes to the schema
+    -   Clear out previous precompiled Ajv validators as the post-processing (conversion of custom types to regex, etc.) may have changed.

 ## Requirements